vanton/saved/filenames-in-shell.md

 2. [Set IFS to just newline and tab], if you can, to reduce the risk of mishandling filenames with spaces.
 Use newline or tab to separate options stored in a single variable.
 Set `IFS` with `IFS="$(printf '\n\t')"`
 3. [Prefix all pathname globs so they cannot expand to begin with “`-`”].
 In particular, never start a glob with “`?`” or “`*`” (such as “`*.pdf`”); always prepend globs with something (like “`./`”) that cannot expand to a dash.
 So never use a pattern like “`*.pdf`”; use “`./*.pdf`” instead.
 4. [Check if a pathname begins with “-” when accepting pathnames], and then prepend “`./`” if it does.
-5. [Be careful about displaying or storing pathnames](https://dwheeler.com/essays/filenames-in-shell.html#display-store), since they can include newlines, tabs, terminal control escape sequences, non-UTF-8 characters (or characters not in your locale), and so on.
+5. [Be careful about displaying or storing pathnames], since they can include newlines, tabs, terminal control escape sequences, non-UTF-8 characters (or characters not in your locale), and so on.
 You can strip out control characters and non-UTF-8 characters before display using `printf '%s' "$file" | LC_ALL=POSIX tr -d '[:cntrl:]' | iconv -cs -f UTF-8 -t UTF-8`
-6. [Do not depend on always using “--”](https://dwheeler.com/essays/filenames-in-shell.html#dashdash) between options and pathnames as the primary countermeasure against filenames beginning with “`-`”.
+6. [Do not depend on always using “--”] between options and pathnames as the primary countermeasure against filenames beginning with “`-`”.
 You have to do it with every command for this to work, but people will not use it consistently (they never have), and many programs (including echo) do not support “`--`”.
 Feel free to use “`--`” between options and pathnames, but only as an additional optional protective measure.
 7. Use a template that is known to work correctly; below are some [tested](https://dwheeler.com/encodef/evil-filenames-test) templates.
 8. Use a tool like [shellcheck] to find problems you missed.